gabrielweyer/azure-functions-telemetry/docs/Isolated.md

 Improvements compared to in-process:

 - Telemetry processors are supported for all telemetry item types except request
-- Console logger displays the stack trace
+- Console logger displays the exceptions' stack trace
 - The integration registers `TelemetryConfiguration` even when the Application Insights connection string is not present

 Regressions compared to in-process:

 - **Telemetry initializers are not supported on requests**
-- Each invocation records an `Invoke` dependency
+- Each Function invocation records an `Invoke` dependency

 No improvements compared to in-process (but I wish they were):